netxms/netxms-doc/admin/advanced.rst

 Required |product_name| configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-For |product_name| is required to configure server parameters(they should be created by user)
+For |product_name| is required to configure server parameters
 and restart the server.

 .. list-table::